Grupo Pegasso: History

 Pegasso was formed in 1979 in Cerralvo, Nuevo Leon, Mexico by Federico “el Pollo” Estevan (guitar player and musical director of the band), after he left his previous band, Renacimiento 74.

 Mr. Estevan recruited the first band members: Juan Antonio Espinoza (1st Voice), Hector Olavarrieta (Keyboards), Felix Iniguez (Percussion), Jose Santos Rdz (Bass Electrico), and Jorge Puig (Drums), and recorded their first album, "Paloma".
 Before this album was released, all the band members decided to go on their own (except for Jose Santos who for personal reasons decides to stay with Federico) and they form their own band named Paloma.
 This first album ends up having 2 "masters" and without Federico knowing the other band releases this album, almost at the same time Federico goes back to Cerralvo not knowing what to do.
 Some local musicians see what Federico is going through and offer to help him regroup.
 These new band members end up being Emilio Reyna (lead singer), Mario Garza (keyboards), and Miguel Angel Quiroz (percussions) who already had their own local band in Cerralvo named Los Swimmers.
 Victor Camacho is brought in from Tampico Tamaulipas and becomes their new drum player.
 With these new band members Federico releases the same previous album recorded but now with the new singers voice on it.
 After the album, the band starts to perform live, and such is their acceptance and popularity that they come to the United States to start their first tour, which leads them to Dallas, Texas.

-Pegasso's second album, Se Tambalea ("It’s in shambles” (our love)), was released in 1982 in Mexico and the United States.
-This album received recognition due to its distinctive synthesizer and guitar riffs.